Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Contraindications

-To stimulate blood formation and increase the body's defenses, you can take 3 times a day a small amount (on the tip of a knife) of a root crushed to a state of powder.
+To stimulate hematopoiesis and increase the body's defenses, you can take a small amount (on the tip of a knife) of the root, crushed to a powder, 3 times a day.
 The powder should be taken before meals with water.
-Locally and externally, the agent can be used as a powder in the treatment festering wounds, burns, abscesses and toothache.
+Locally and externally, the product can be used as a powder for treatment purulent wounds, burns, abscesses and toothache.

 Chemical composition

-Useful properties and application
+Useful properties and applications

 Collection and storage